 What Mitigates Egos

-At work, I observed many miscommunications or task failures that were due to over-developed egos.
-It was a big institution; it was bound to happen.
-People over or underestimated each other.
+At work, I observed many miscommunications and failings that were due to over-developed egos and a toxic culture.
+It was a big institution, and it was bound to happen.
+People underestimated each other.
 Some caused trouble for no reason.
 Others thought they were better than everyone else.